-Lakeshore Paddleboard Company guarantees that our products are free of any defects or damage caused by workmanship or materials, for the duration of 180 days after the purchase date.
+Lakeshore Paddleboard Company guarantees that our products are free of any defects or damage caused by workmanship or materials, for the duration of one year after the purchase date.
 This warranty covers only Lakeshore product purchased by an authorized Lakeshore Dealer and applies only to the original purchaser and may not be transferred.
 Proof of purchase in the form of the original receipt is required and must be presented at the time of the warranty claim.

 This warranty commitment does not cover any other claim conditions such as normal wear & tear; exposure to extreme temperatures or excessive direct sun light; impact with any material or object; collisions, abuse, misuse or accidental damage; transport, loading, unloading, dropping, out of water handling or similar; nature such as earthquakes, fires, etc.; alterations, modifications, used, or repairs; improper storage; incorrect set-up; use in commercial, rental, or teaching environments; or any other irresponsible use.
 Cosmetic flaws do not affect the functionality and performance of the product and are not applicable to the warranty.